 Meet the Institute’s New Research Fellows

 Photo: (from left) Drs.
-Olivia Perlmutt, Seema Shah and Cynthia Calixte.
+Olivia Perlmutt, Seema Shaw and Cynthia Calixte.

 Our incoming clinical research fellows will be conducting research in women’s reproductive health with mentorship from the Institute’s Director of Female Reproductive Health, Dr. Linda Prine.
 We asked the fellows to give some insight into who they are and what drew them to researching women’s health.

 Institute for Family Health (Institute): Where are you from?

 Seema Shaw, MD, MPH (MSBI Residency in Urban Family Medicine, New York, 2015): I was born and raised in Houston, TX and left after high school.
 I did anthropology undergraduate in Chicago and my MD/MPH training in Atlanta at Emory.
 Family medicine residency brought me to New York City, and I have stayed on for fellowships in reproductive health and research training.

 Cynthia Calixte, MD (University of Maryland Family Medicine Residency, Baltimore, 2016): I am from Long Island.
 I grew up in Valley Stream.
 I attended City College and was part of the Sophie Davis BS/MD program.